Sid-art6/NLP-Based-Email-Classifier/README.md

-# 📧 Email Spam Classifier using NLP & Streamlit
+# 📧 Email Spam Classifier using NLP

 An end-to-end **Natural Language Processing (NLP)** project that classifies incoming emails as **Spam** or **Not Spam (Ham)** using Machine Learning.
 The project is deployed as an **interactive Streamlit web app** for real-time predictions.